 I guess you are continuously wondering about the ways to make your large e-store faster and more customer-friendly.
 Well, you’ve landed in the right place.
-In this article, I’ll tell you about a relatively painless way to make a Magento 2 store perform better.
+In this article, I’ll tell you about a relatively painless way to make a Magento 2 store perform better by setting Flat Catalog.
 As we know, Magento 2 slowdown (or drop in system performance) is one of the challenges large e-stores face.

 So, let’s dive in.

 Magento 2 weak performance: the why?

 Magento uses the Entity-Attribute-Value (EAV) catalog by default.
 What does it mean for regular system users?
 This means that 1 product having, say, 6 obligatory attributes is stored in 6 different tables (the same goes for categories).